 - Use replant disease tolerant root stock, which can provide substantial mitigation of replant disorder.

 Fumigation in a replant site should ideally be done in the fall, as it does not work well when soil temperatures are below 42℉.
-Recent research has also shown success using mustard seed meal treatments as an alternative to fumigation. (reference).
+Recent research has also shown success using mustard seed meal treatments as an alternative to fumigation.
+(Good Fruit Grower article – New replant disease treatment).

 When trees are planted, the soil around the new tree should be a few inches higher than the surrounding soil to accommodate settling in.
 The graft union should be at least 4-6 inches above the soil mound.
 It is important that the union not touch the soil because this could lead to scion rooting where the rootstock influence on scion vigor can be adversely impacted.
 Be sure that trees receive sufficient water (without excess) as soon as possible after planting.